 What Is Developmental Screening?
 (IEL)

 Developmental screening?
 Comprehensive assessment?
 Ongoing assessment?
 Parents often wonder what these terms mean.
 All are processes for gathering information about an infant, toddler, or preschooler.
 The first step in gathering information about a child is to complete a developmental screening.
-Also available in Spanish and Polish.
+Also available in Spanish, Polish, and French.